fireinrain/github-trending/README.md

 ## Html

+* 【2024-04-23】[reisxd / TizenBrew](https://github.com/reisxd/TizenBrew) - A way to experience modded websites and you can install newer apps without fighting with Tizen Studio
 * 【2024-04-20】[jokob\-sk / NetAlertX](https://github.com/jokob-sk/NetAlertX) - 💻🔍 WIFI / LAN intruder detector  Scans for devices connected to your network and alerts you if new and unknown devices are found
 * 【2024-04-20】[hytql8 / VXAdmin](https://github.com/hytql8/VXAdmin) - A practical front\-end template for Vue3+TypeScript+Vite+Pinia+Vueuse, based on the latest/cutting\-edge front\-end technologies
 * 【2024-04-18】[alura-challenges / challenge-one-portfolio-br](https://github.com/alura-challenges/challenge-one-portfolio-br) - Repositorio Base para desenvolvimento do Desafio 1 Crie seu próprio Portfólio do Challenge ONE Front end